Reading and Phonics Curriculum

 Phase 3 'Actions Images and Letter Formation' document

-In 2022- 2023 we will work towards following the Unlocking Letters and Sounds progression document. - Overview Progression’ document
+We will follow the Unlocking Letters and Sounds progression document. – ‘Overview Progression’ document

 Reading

-Once children progress beyond decodable texts, they move onto texts which continue to develop their decoding fluency and comprehension skills so that they become avid, expert readers
+Once children progress beyond decodable texts, they move onto texts which continue to develop their decoding fluency and comprehension skills, so that they become avid, expert readers

-If you would like to know how we teach phonics please open this powerpoint and click on the speaker icon to hear the teachers talk about early reading and phonics
+If you would like to know how we teach phonics, please open this PowerPoint and click on the speaker icon to hear the teachers talk about early reading and phonics.

 LINKS TO SUPPORT PHONICS LEARNING